tnichols217/notes/CSDS 391/P/2-extra.md

 K-means clustering will only ever be able to characterize models by their proximity to a generated mean.
 This means that K-means clustering is not possible to classify a dataset where different classes are not clustered around the same area, possibly intertwining and creating other patterns with the other classes.

-Based off the previous K-means clustering on the iris dataset in P2, it quickly is able to find and create clusters on the dataset that roughly resemble that on
+Based off the previous K-means clustering on the iris dataset in P2, it quickly is able to find and create clusters on the dataset that roughly resemble that of the truth.
+Although it appears to have problems nearer to the decision boundaries where it will converge to a boundary that does not match that of the truth, because k-means clustering does not have feedback from known truths.

+K-means clust